eProsima/vulcanexus/docs/rst/tutorials/core/qos/partition/partition.rst

     ros2 run demo_nodes_cpp talker

 Now talker and listener are not communicating, as they don't belong to any same partition.
-Talker and listener are isolated from one another.
+Talker and listener are isolated from one another, as listener reads messages just from `part1` or `part4` partitions, while talker is publishing its messages for `par3` only.